21st Century Marketing — AI vs. Human

 Despite those doors that AI opens to marketers, there’s a concern regarding its application.
 Elon Musk, Tesla CEO, advocates that the use of artificial intelligence should be regulated, as computers are a real threat to human civilization.

 Very few marketers see eye to eye with him on the matter and have a much more positive opinion.
 John Marshall, from Lippincott, believes that AI gives brands an opportunity to get to know their customers, together with an ability to make wise marketing decisions.
 “In the future, brands not knowing their customer will be unacceptable and nearly impossible,” he argues.

 For now, it’s impossible to predict the real impact of artificial intelligence on humans’ everyday life.
 What we can expect, however, is a real shift in marketing.
-The shift toward more conscious judgments, reasonable choices and quality marketing in general.
+The shift toward more conscious judgments, reasonable choices, and quality marketing in general.

-If you liked this article use social media buttons on your left and share it with your friends.
+If you liked this article use the social media buttons on your left and share it with your friends.
 We’ll also be really happy to read your comments on the topic.